COVID-19 Creates Time for Classic Car Restoration

 Intellitronix Excited to Submit Proposal to the Ford Motor Company for a New Automotive Product

-We have groundbreaking automotive electronics design capabilities to present ideas and offer an innovative solution to meet the requirements of Ford,” said Paul Spivak, CEO of the US Lighting Group.
+We have groundbreaking automotive electronics design capabilities to present ideas and offer an innovative solution to meet the requirements of Ford.

 Intellitronix is a leading electronics manufacturer who combines innovative ideas, expertise and technology to create cutting-edge solutions.
 Our state-of-the-art technology makes us one of the foremost designers and manufacturers of electronics in the automotive and RV industries.
 By only using the best and most advanced display and engineering techniques, we achieve the highest level of quality and performance for our products surpassing other companies in the marketplace.